joshua-mo-143/shuttle-qdrant-template/README.md

 cargo shuttle run
 ```

-## More Info

-Check out our live stream at https://www.youtube.com/watch?v=YLWSeiDh2o0

 ## Troubleshooting
+- If you run the service but it only lists the files loaded and doesn't try to embed them, check you have credits/funding in your OpenAI account.

-- Make sure you Qdrant URL ends with port `:6334`
+- Make sure your Qdrant URL ends with port `:6334`.